truzo/tomango-2018/site/content/thinks/tomango-thinks-christmas.md

 ---

 Merry Christmas from all at Tomango!
-For full information on our opening hours over the festive period we've listed them [here](/thinks/christmas-2016-opening-hours/).